RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/imx8-patches/README.md

 Patches also allow user to specify HW run level (RUN, IDLE, SUSPEND) specific voltages for DVS bucks.

-Currently patches are tested on kernel 4.20-rc1.
+Currently patches are tested on kernel 4.20-rc1 and 4.9.136.
 Also some changes coming to kernel 4.21 are considered.
 See the [details.](https://github.com/RohmSemiconductor/Linux-Kernel-PMIC-Drivers/tree/master/BD718XX/imx8-patches/v4.21-mark-15_11_2018/)

 ### BD718x7 I.MX8 patches for linux: